 RULE 51.
-JURISDICTION TO AGE 18 AND CONTINUED REVIEW AFTER AGE 18 Rule 51.01.
-Continuing Jurisdiction to Age 18
+JURISDICTION TO AGE 18 AND CONTINUED REVIEW AFTER AGE 18

 Unless terminated by the court pursuant to Minnesota Statutes § 260C.193, subd.
 6(b), jurisdiction of the court shall continue until the child becomes eighteen (18) years of age.